Top eight differences between international students and immigrant and refugee students

 Immigrant and refugee students fall under a wide variety of legal statuses, including green card holders, permanent residents and many other designations.
 Some are US citizens.
 Immigrants and refugees represent a very wide variety of people who have come from other countries to settle in the US.
 They come to school here and many of them raise families here.
 They work here and are encouraged to find employment throughout different sectors of the economy.

 International students, on the other hand, come to the US on student visas for the express purpose of studying at US institutions.
 They are not allowed to work, except for a limited number of hours on their own campuses.
-International students have to enroll in courses that meet in person; they are not allowed to complete coursework online.
+International students have to enroll in courses that typically meet in person; however, since the beginning of the COVID-19 pandemic in 2020, many of these classes have been meeting on-line.

 2. Reasons and goals for Studying English